-Property Type LA declaration requirements In-fill available Property consisting of a pair of semi-detached houses or bungalows, or a building containing no more than two domestic premises.
-At least one of the two properties must be declared by the LA as the fuel poor or low income and vulnerable to the cold (i.e. 50% of the properties are fuel poor or low income and vulnerable to cold).
-The other private property to which it is directly adjoined is eligible for solid wall insulation.
-Project consisting of any premises that are contained in the same building (e.g. flats), immediately adjacent buildings (e.g. neighbouring properties) or in the same terrace .
-At least two in three properties on the list must be declared by the LA as fuel poor or low income and vulnerable to cold (i.e. at least 66% of the properties fuel poor or low income and vulnerable to cold).
-The other (i.e. up to one third) of private properties in the project are eligible for solid wall insulation, provided they are either in the same building, an immediately adjacent building or in the same terrace as the ones identified as fuel poor or low income and vulnerable to cold.
+Property Type LA declaration requirements In-fill available Property consisting of a pair of semi-detached houses or bungalows, or a building containing no more than 2 domestic premises At least one of the two properties must be declared by The Highland Council as fuel poor i.e. 50% of the properties must be fuel poor The other properties to which it is directly adjoined is eligible for solid wall insulation Project consisting of any premises that are contained in the same building (e.g. flats), immediately adjacent buildings (e.g. neighbouring detached properties) or in the same terrace At least 50% of properties must be declared by the Council as fuel poor.
+The other 50%